drewlustro/dotfiles/README.md

 git clone https://github.com/drewlustro/dotfiles.git && cd dotfiles && source bootstrap.zsh
 ```

-Whenever you'd like to update to the latest version, `cd` into your local `dotfiles` repository and then:
+Whenever you'd like to update to the latest version, `cd` into your local `dotfiles` repository and then type:

 ```zsh
 source bootstrap.zsh